phlppnhllngr/phlppnhllngr.github.io/content/java/JVM.md

   - *It is not required to add the `address` parameter.
 If not provided the agent is selecting a random port number*
   - *For remote debugging one should run program with `*` in address: `address=*:<port>`*
   - *`suspend=y` : if 'y', tell the JVM to wait until debugger is attached to begin execution, otherwise (if 'n'), starts execution right away*
+- **noverify**
+  - *The JVM checks the byte code of the compile classes it is about to load to see that it is well behaved.
+This is an essential step for executing untrusted code.
+Unfortunately this takes time and for a very large application this may increase the startup time quite a bit.
+The "-noverify" flag turns this off.*
+  - deprecated seit Java 13: *Users who need to run without startup verification can use AppCDS to archive their classes.
+The classes are verified during archiving and avoid verification at runtime.*

 ### -D
 - **sun.net.client.defaultConnectTimeout, sun.net.client.defaultReadTimeout**